MateuszMachowina/ui-path/README.md

 1. Download chosen project folder
 2. Open the project in **UiPath Studio** and install required packages
-3. If necessary, create a `.env` file in the root directory with the following content:
+3. If necessary, create a `.env` file in the root directory as in the example:

    ```
    VARIABLE=value